raphaelsty/archive_raphaelsty.github.io/README.md

 ### Model deployment when fitting data in one row:

 Deploying a model that learns by batch requires a well-oiled organization.
 I describe here the process I followed to deploy this kind of algorithm in production. **I would like to point out that we all had different experiences with deploying algorithms in production.** You may not agree with all of the points I'm making.
-I invite you to share your view in the comments.

 **I distinguish two main steps in the organization of the project when deploying a machine learning algorithm in production:**